 Gardening enthusiasts wish to grow thick, sturdy and leafy herbs.
-The plants, however, disagree.
-They want to grow tall very quickly and produce a great deal of seeds.
-Herbs with this type of appearance rarely go together with human aesthetics.
+The plants however grow tall very quickly.
+With this type of appearance rarely go together with human aesthetics and culinary needs.
 Don’t worry: we can slightly manipulate the plants’ natural way of growing.

 Pinching means removing the growing tip

 The growing tip is a meristem at the tip of a seedling.
 The tip should be removed slightly above the pair of leaves located below the tip.
-As a result of pinching, the plant will continue growing from the base of the pair of leaves with lateral shoots whose buds are in dormancy until the growing tip is destroyed.
-Therefore, two shoots grow in the place of one, making the plant bushier.
-When the lateral shoots have grown enough, they are also pinched in the same way.
+Because of pinching, the plant will start producing more branches and leaves below the tip, therefore this makes the plant bushier.
+When the lateral shoots have grown enough, they can also be pinched in the same way.

 Continuous pinching slows down the flowering